Welcome To Amit Dhurandhar's Webpage..

 - Invited to attend a Schoss Dagstuhl Seminar in 2019.

-- Two first author papers on interpretable AI accepted to NIPS, 2018.
+- Two papers on explainable AI accepted to NeurIPS, 2018.

 - Invited talk on formalizing interpretability given in the interpretability session at the European Conference on Data Analysis, 2018.

-- Our paper on contrastive explanations for deep learning models (which was top recent on arxiv sanity preserver) featured in Forbes, 2018.
+- Our paper on contrastive explanations for deep learning models featured in Forbes, 2018.